This is the Year of the Rabbit according to the Chinese Zodiac. The Chinese Zodiac is followed in China, as well as Japan.

 Thanks for writing about this Ayako!
 If anyone else would like share anything about the Year of the Rabbit or the Chinese New Year in general, please comment below or email me.

 This article was posted on Friday, January 21st, 2011 at 4:12 pm and is filed under China, Chinese New Year, Countries & Cultures, Holidays Around the World, Japan, Japanese, Languages, Mama Lisa, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “The Year of the Rabbit in Japan”